Upstreet has been selling pickleball paddles online since 2016 and sells one of the best selling graphite paddles on

 Upstreet is a young company located in Cedar City, Utah which is a hot place to play pickleball and has a growing player base in part thanks to a large number of pickleball courts and pickleball clubs such as the program at Southern Utah University (SUU).

 The thing that struck me most when I first saw the paddle line from Upstreet was their very unique and creative graphic designs on the paddle faces: including a jungle theme with plants or a pine forest while another has a multi-colored paint spatter pattern.

-My favorite Upstreet paddle design is the one with the NYC skyline with statue of liberty with red and white American flag stripes– this paddle is a great one to show off anytime but especially around memorial day and the 4th of July!
+My favorite Upstreet paddle design is the one with the NYC skyline with the statue of liberty with red and white American flag stripes– this paddle is a great one to show off anytime but especially around memorial day and the 4th of July!

-Upstreet also sells the same graphite paddle in basic blue or black if you prefer a simple, solid colors.
+Upstreet also sells the same graphite paddle in basic blue or black if you prefer simple, solid colors.

 But on to the important stuff about the paddle…